 This pension is not payable in addition to the State Pension, but in some instances, the Widow’s/Widower’s/Surviving Civil Partner’s pension may be more beneficial.

 As with all schemes, qualifying conditions may change from time to time.

-If you become bereaved by the death of your spouse or civil partner, it is advisable to contact the Department of Employment Affairs and Social Protection as early as possible or to call in to a Citizens Information Centre to check out your possible entitlements.
+If you become bereaved by the death of your spouse or civil partner, it is advisable to contact the Department of Social Protection as early as possible or to call in to a Citizens Information Centre to check out your possible entitlements.
 There is a Citizens Information Centre in each county in Ireland for personal callers.
 If in any doubt, it is best to make an application.